Medication Safety Labeling

 Questions about use of local anesthetics or antibiotics in pregnant individuals are common.
 Options considered safe for use in these situations include:

 Use of other medications calls for consultation with the patient’s obstetrician to weigh risks and benefits.
 An example of a situation that may benefit from consultation is pain relief.
-Several analgesics have been placed in pregnancy Category B, which indicates that they are typically safe to use; however, in 2015, the U.S. Food & Drug Administration backed off that classification, stating that the published research is “too limited to make any recommendations” on pain reliever use in this population.16 This suggests that decisions made about medications for pain relief should be arrived at after consultation with the obstetrician.
+Several analgesics had been placed in pregnancy Category B, which indicated that they were typically safe to use; however, in 2015, the U.S. Food & Drug Administration clarified that position, stating that the published research is “too limited to make any recommendations” on pain reliever use in this population.17 This suggests that decisions made about medications for pain relief should be arrived at after consultation with the obstetrician.
 That said, emergencies call for immediate implementation of standard emergency protocols.

 Questions often arise about medication use by patients who are lactating.
 Most medication product inserts have information related to use during lactation.
 The National Library of Medicine also provides a searchable database (LactMed) on this topic.